engineblock/engineblock-docs/docsrc/content/user-guide/standard_yaml.md

 In this case, the values for `bindings`, `params`, and `tags` take precedence, overriding those set by the enclosing block or document or activity when the names match.
-Additionally, parameters called **free parameters** are allowed here, such as `freeparam3`.
+Parameters called **free parameters** are allowed here, such as `freeparam3`.
 These are simply values that get assigned to the params map once all other processing has completed.

 It is possible to mix the **`<name>: <statement>`** form as above in the example for mapping statement by name, so long as some specific rules are